Skip to main content

 Explore Your Workforce

-Discover your community's readiness for metal fabrication by exploring existing industry-related talent close to home.
+Discover your community's readiness for metal manufacturing by exploring existing industry-related talent close to home.

 Quality Talent for Less

-• Projected growth of 18% in fabricated metal manufacturing industry employment over the next decade compared to 5% nationally
+• Projected growth of 13% in metal manufacturing industry employment over the next decade compared to 1% nationally.

 Industry Support